iyzg/iyzg.github.io/_posts/2020-04-01-the-kaunta-collection-001.md

     ```

-    After that, we can use a map to count pairs and count how many strings differ to get our final solution.
-[Elaborate]
+    After that, we can use a map to count pairs and count how many strings differ to get our final solution. (elaborate)
 </details>